Close

 City of Endless Night by Douglas Preston & Lincoln Child

-Placeholder of -78Doug Preston and Lincoln Child have been writing novels together for more than twenty-five years.
+opens in a new windowPlaceholder of -98Doug Preston and Lincoln Child have been writing novels together for more than twenty-five years.
 Over that time, their process has changed, but the result hasn’t—Agent Pendergast has been hailed as a “ruthless descendant of Holmes” by Publishers Weekly, and has become one of crime fiction’s most enduring characters.
 How do they do it?
 Lincoln Child says it’s easy, so long as you respect your partner and are willing to accept criticism and learn from them.
-Here’s to many more years of collaboration, and many more Pendergast novels!
+Here’s to many more years of collaboration, and many more opens in a new windowPendergast novels!

 Moon Hunt by Kathleen O’Neal Gear & W. Michael Gear

-Place holder of - 99 In addition to being married, New York Times bestselling authors Kathleen O’Neal Gear and W. Michael Gear have written more than thirty novels together across genres.
+opens in a new windowImage Place holder of - 13 In addition to being married, New York Times bestselling authors Kathleen O’Neal Gear and W. Michael Gear have written more than thirty novels together across genres.
 Their first collaborations were written in a tiny Colorado cabin with no running water and only wood stoves for heat.
-Their latest, Moon Hunt, is the third epic tale in the Morning Star series about Cahokia, America’s greatest pre-Columbian city.
+Their latest, opens in a new windowMoon Hunt, is the third epic tale in the Morning Star series about Cahokia, America’s greatest pre-Columbian city.

 Without Mercy by Col. David Hunt & R.J.
 Pineiro